pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 > The `px/service` script shows the latency, error, and throughput over time for all HTTP requests for the service.

-> We can see that the `carts` service has a consistent, low level of HTTP errors over the last 5 min.

 ::: div image-xl relative
 <svg title='' src='use-case-tutorials/service_errors.png'/>
 :::

+> We can see that the `carts` service has a consistent, low level of HTTP errors over the last 5 min.

 5. Scroll down to the **Inbound Traffic by Requesting Service** table.

-> Here, we can see that the errors are from the HTTP requests from the `front-end` service.
+> Here, we can see that the errors are coming from the HTTP requests from the `front-end` service.

 ## HTTP Errors per Pod

+Sometime a single pod can be the source for all of the erroring HTTP requests.

-Let's drill down into the pod view.
+Let's drill down into the pod view:

 6. Click on the pod name in the **Pod List** table.